Fast Singular-Kernel Convolution on General Non-Smooth Domains via Truncated Fourier Filtering: Abstract

 \section{Abstract}

 The rapid and accurate evaluation of convolutions with singular kernels plays crucial roles in a wide range of scientific and engineering applications.
 These include convolutions with $1/r^{\alpha}$ kernels arising in fractional diffusion, as well as $\log(r)$ and $1/r$-type singular kernels commonly encountered in potential theory, acoustics, electromagnetic scattering, and quantum mechanics.
-Building on the recently introduced Truncated Fourier Filtering method for smooth kernels, this work presents a fast, high-order numerical methodology that extends the approach to singular kernels and non-smooth domains.
-The method relies on truncated Fourier expansions of a prescribed order $F$ for the characteristic function of the integration domain, as well as expansions for the products of characteristic functions and singular functions.
+Building on the recently introduced Truncated Fourier Filtering method (TFF) for smooth kernels, and focusing on logarithmic singularities for definiteness, this work presents a fast, high-order numerical methodology that extends the approach to singular kernels and non-smooth domains.
+The method relies on truncated Fourier expansions of a prescribed order $F$ for the characteristic function of the integration domain as well as expansions of the products of certain 1D characteristic functions and singular functions.
 Combined with an $F$-dependent number of trapezoidal rule integration nodes, the algorithm achieves high-order accuracy in spite of the severe approximation errors typically associated with truncated Fourier expansions of discontinuous and singular functions.
-A comprehensive theoretical analysis is provided to explain the surprising and advantageous properties of the proposed approach.
+A comprehensive theoretical analysis is provided that explains the surprising and advantageous properties of the proposed approach.
 A variety of numerical examples demonstrate the method’s performance and effectiveness.
-This version of the article is a preliminary draft, shared to facilitate early dissemination.
-The complete version will be available shortly.